Jules Verne Allen: Early life

 Allen was born on April 1, 1883, in Waxahachie, Texas, United States.
 His father, Luther, was a settler from Missouri and seems to have died or abandoned his family when Jules was a child.
 His mother, Carrie, died ten years later and entrusted Allen with the care of his three younger siblings.
 According to his book Cowboy Lore, he began working as a hand at his uncle's ranch when he was ten.
 After his mother's death, he began driving cattle hundreds of mile from the open ranges along the U.S.-Mexico border to railroad stockyards in Montana.
 During these long journeys, Allen's companions immersed him in a rich oral tradition of cowboy stories and songs, and taught him how to play the guitar.

 With end of open-range cattle driving, Allen later claimed that he began performing at local rodeos and on an amateur basis.
-He also stated that worked as a deputy sheriff in El Paso County, Texas, then Bernalillo County, New Mexico, Texas, and finally as a Texas Ranger.
+He also stated that he worked as a deputy sheriff in El Paso County, Texas, then Bernalillo County, New Mexico, Texas, and finally as a Texas Ranger.

 However, there is reason to doubt the veracity of his autobiographical claims.
 For example, military records indicate that he served in the U.S. Army from 1905 to 1907.
 Additionally, his enlistment records state that he was a "barber" in Denver, Colorado in 1905.
 Allen also never mentioned the fact that he was previously married to a woman in Sturgis, South Dakota, named Charlotte Evelyn Hough, whom he divorced shortly after the birth of their daughter, Ethal Myrie "Mary" Allen, in 1904.
 After her parents separated, Mary was placed in a convent as an infant, but her mother remarried and later recovered her.

 Music career

 During World War I, Allen enlisted in the U.S. Army during World War I and began performing in blackface as a minstrel.
 He served as a sergeant in the 64th Infantry Regiment, which was assigned to the 7th Infantry Division operating in Lorraine, France.
 Prior to deploying to France, Allen married Elizabeth M. Caswell in El Paso on December 14, 1917.

 Allen claimed that after the war he briefly returned to ranching, but government census records from 1920 show that was living with his wife in Philadelphia, Pennsylvania, and working as a driver for the short-lived Fox Motor Company.
 Regardless, he soon left ranching or driving (probably when Fox dissolved in 1923) and began performing as singing cowboy on the radio in Texas under a variety of names including "Longhorn Luke" (after the Longhorn Cement Company, his San Antonio sponsor) and "Shiftless."

-The success of fellow singing cowboy Carl T. Sprague's song "When the Work's All Done This Fall" in 1925 opened the door for other singing cowboys like Ken Maynard, Stuart Hamblen, Red River Dave McEnery, Tex Ritter, Gene Autry, and Allen.
+The success of fellow singing cowboy Carl T. Sprague's song "When the Work's All Done This Fall" in 1925 opened the door for other singing cowboys like Ken Maynard, Stuart Hamblen, "Red River Dave" McEnery, Tex Ritter, Gene Autry, and Allen.
 Allen traveled to Los Angeles to take advantage of the growing cowboy music scene in Hollywood, where he was discovered by Ralph Peer, a scout with Victor Records.